Oyvindkg/swiftydb/README.md

 > SwiftyDB supports inheritance.
 Valid properties from both the class and the superclass will be stored automatically

 ##### <a name="primaryKeys">Primary keys</a>
-It is recommended you can implement the `PrimaryKeys` protocol.
+It is recommended to implement the `PrimaryKeys` protocol.
 The `primaryKeys()` method should return a set of property names which uniquely identifies an object.

 ```Swift
 extension Dog: PrimaryKeys {